 Carrie, as I always say: enjoy him.
 Relate without attachment.
 It is what it is.
 He’s defining the pace and at this time casual dating is what he can give you for reasons he -and you- mentioned.
 He’s not in a good place to start a new relationship…with ANYONE!

 And I don’t actually see him pulling away.
 He seems to be always on his normal pace which is perhaps seeing you once a month and sporadic communication in between, even though it was more in the beginning.
 It looks more like that he’s busy with his own life and he has his priorities in order…and relationship isn’t on the list at the moment.
+Often it’s not about why men pull away, but more about the fact that they weren’t exactly all in to start with.

 Right now he can only afford seeing and giving you the attention this much.
 Accept it…and keep dating other guys.
 Just because you like him and he likes you too, it doesn’t mean that you should take it personally that he doesn’t want anything hot and heavy at this point.